 Jamaica has consistently ranked among the world's top tourist destinations.
 There's a good reason for that-- the relaxing tropical climate, a multitude of gorgeous beaches, and world-renown rums.
 Surrounded by the blue waters of the Caribbean Sea, this large island-state in the Greater Antilles, offers vacationers sights, sounds and experiences they'll remember for the rest of their lives.
 But to enter Jamaica, you'll need travel insurance.

 While Jamaica does offer government-issued travel insurance it offers limited coverage.
-There’s a $40 fee for $50,000 of medical emergency coverage and $100,000 of coverage while traveling to and from Jamaica.
+There’s a $40 fee for $50,000 of medical emergency coverage and $100,000 of coverage while traveling to Jamaica and returning home.
 The coverage includes COVID-19 and natural disasters in Jamaica.
 If you would like more comprehensive travel insurance, you'll find the best travel insurance for Jamaica at VisitorsCoverage.

 Covid in Jamaica

-The Centers for Disease Control classifies the Covid threat in Jamaica at a Level 4, which means that there's a very high level of COVID-19 in Jamaica and the current recommendation is for foreign tourists, even if they're fully vaccinated, to avoid all travel to Jamaica.
+The Centers for Disease Control classifies the Covid threat in Jamaica at a Level 4, which means that there's a very high risk of exposure in the country and it's recommended that all non-essential travel to Jamaica be avoided, even if travelers are fully vaccinated.

-However, if you decide to travel to Jamaica, make sure you're fully vaccinated before you leave your home country and follow Covid safety protocols in both your home country and in Jamaica.
+However, if you decide on traveling to Jamaica during the COVID-19 pandemic, make sure you're fully vaccinated before you leave your home country and follow Covid safety protocols in both your home country and in Jamaica.
 If your return flight is to the U.S., you're required to produce a negative Covid results within three days before leaving Jamaica.

 For COVID-19 updates and restrictions specific to Jamaica, check out the following resources: